matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 > **NOTE:** The slice values **must be floating point** i.e. `4.` not `4`, else they will be interpreted as pixel values and not nano-metres.

+Any HyperSpy signal has an underlying `numpy` array underneath which can be accessed using `signal.data`, for cases where HyperSpy does not provide a processing method that you would like to use.

-We can also plot our signals using HyperSpy, and use `matplotlib` to add additional annotations:
+We can also plot our signals using HyperSpy, and then `matplotlib` to add additional annotations:

 ```python
 %matplotlib widget